Regulatory Model Numbers

 DC Power Supplies

-Note: Select a three-eighth-inch (3/8") hexagon socket wrench for removing the lug nuts.
+Note: Use a three-eighth inch (3/8") hexagon-socket wrench for removing the lug nuts.

 Removing a DC Power Supply

-Before performing any steps, remove power from DC circuits by turning off the power line servicing the circuits.
+Before performing any of the steps, ensure power is removed from DC circuits by turning off the power line servicing the circuits.

 Note: Make sure to remove the ground connection last when removing power.